 Remove pan from the heat.
 Allow it to cool about 15 minutes, stirring occasionally.
 Place a piece of plastic wrap directly onto the custard (yes, touching) to keep it from forming a “skin”.
 Place in the refrigerator for at least 2 hours til it’s super cold.

 Pour custard into your ice cream maker.
-Add the chopped maraschino cherries.
+Add the Cheerwine and half & half.
 Freeze according to the manufacturers instructions.

-When your ice cream maker is done, pour the ice cream into a container and put it in the freezer until ready to serve.
-ENJOY!!!
+When your ice cream maker is done, pour the ice cream into a container and fold in the chopped marachino cherries to combine.
+Then, put it in the freezer to “ripen”.
+When it’s firm, ENJOY!!!

 **RECIPE AND PHOTOS BY RENEE’S GOURMETS**